We offer a free expertise!

 2. Remove nothing

-Please also keep invoices, certificates and other documents.
-They can provide information about the rarity, quality and authenticity of individual stamps.
+If you have been left invoices, certificates and other documents relating to the collection, keep them all.
+They can provide information about the rarity, quality and authenticity of individual stamps and coins.

-Protect your stamps from humidity and light.
-Do not store them completely airtight and avoid conventional transparencies as packaging.
+Protect your inherited stamps and coins from humidity and light.
+Do not store them in completely airtight conditions and avoid using non-acid-free plastic folders.

 For now, keep together everything that belonged to the collector.
-In addition, for example, existing specialized literature gives an indication of the value of the collection or even has its own value.
+Specialized literature, for example, can give an indication of the value of the collection or may even have its own value.

 Stamps and Coins